-The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSXV which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
-As of October 31, 2020, the Company is not compliant with these policies of the TSXV.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSXV which requires a minimum activity level defined as exploration spending of \$100,000 during the past two years and adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
+As of October 31, 2022, the Company is not compliant with these policies of the TSXV.
 The final impact of this violation is not known and is ultimately dependent on the discretion of the TSXV.

-18. FINANCIAL RISK FACTORS
+17. FINANCIAL RISK FACTORS

-There were no changes the years ended October 31, 2020 or 2019 that occurred that were attributed to financial risk, other than those risk factors arising from the COVID-19 pandemic.
+There were no changes in the years ended October 31, 2022 and 2021 that occurred that were attributed to financial risk, other than those risk factors arising from the COVID-19 pandemic.
 The Company's financial risk exposures and the impact on the Company's financial instruments are summarized below: